-- Prime Minister Justin Trudeau asks Minister Blair to convene the Incident Response Group to discuss floods and extreme weather in British Columbia
+Today, Prime Minister Justin Trudeau convened the Incident Response Group to discuss the wildfires and extreme weather conditions in British Columbia.